How to Fix Timer knob broken on Frigidaire FFRE4120SW (Electric)

 Step 2

-With the knob removed, examine the timer shaft closely: if it protrudes fully from the timer body and retains its D-shape (one flat side, one rounded side), the timer itself is fine and only the knob has failed.
-Order a replacement knob matched to your model number — using the wrong knob can result in a round bore that spins freely on the flat shaft and gives no timer control.
+Once the knob is off, closely examine the timer shaft.
+If it’s still protruding fully and retains its D-shape (one flat side and one rounded side), then the timer itself is likely fine.
+Order a replacement knob that matches your model number — using the wrong knob can lead to a round bore that spins freely on the flat shaft, giving you no control over the timer.

 Step 3

-If the shaft is sheared off flush with the timer body, the knob alone cannot be replaced — the entire timer assembly must be swapped out.
-Remove the back panel of the control console by taking out the two Phillips screws, unplug the wiring harness from the timer, then remove the two Phillips mounting screws securing the timer to the console; photograph the harness connections before unplugging anything so you have a reference for reassembly.
+If the shaft is sheared off flush with the timer body, you’ll need to replace the entire timer assembly.
+Remove the back panel of the control console by taking out the two Phillips screws, unplug the wiring harness from the timer, and then remove the two Phillips screws securing the timer to the console.
+Be sure to photograph the harness connections before unplugging anything for reference during reassembly.

 Step 4

-Before disconnecting the harness, photograph every connector and its position on the timer — incorrect reconnection can cause the appliance to run continuously, not respond to settings, or blow a fuse.
-Seat each connector fully until it clicks when installing the new timer, and verify the harness has no strain or pinching before closing the console.
+Before disconnecting the harness, take photos of each connector and its position on the timer — incorrect reconnection can lead to various problems like the appliance running continuously or not responding at all.
+Make sure each connector seats fully until it clicks when installing the new timer, and check the harness for strain or pinching before closing the console.

 Step 5

-Align the flat side of the new knob’s bore with the flat face of the D-shaft before pressing — forcing it on misaligned can crack the new knob immediately or cause it to feel correct but slip under load.
-Push firmly and evenly until the knob seats flush against the console face; a properly seated knob will have no side-to-side wobble.
+When installing the new knob, align the flat side of its bore with the flat face of the D-shaft before pressing it on.
+Forcing it on misaligned can crack the new knob instantly or cause it to slip under load.
+Push firmly and evenly until the knob is flush against the console face; a properly seated knob won’t have any side-to-side wobble.

 Step 6

-Restore power and rotate the timer through every marked position — off, each timed bake setting, and any hold positions — pausing briefly at each to confirm the oven responds correctly.
-If any position feels loose, slips, or produces no response, recheck the knob seating and shaft alignment before assuming the timer itself is faulty.
+Restore power and rotate the timer through every marked position — off, each timed bake setting, and any hold positions.
+Pause briefly at each to confirm the oven responds correctly.
+If any position feels loose or produces no response, recheck the knob seating and shaft alignment before assuming the timer itself is faulty.

 Where to Buy Replacement Parts